Complete and competitive financial markets in a complex world: The Economy.

 We model the market as a triple, $(\Xa,\ge_*,\pi)$, in which $\Xa$ describes the set of payoffs generated by the traded assets, $\ge_*$ the criterion of collective rationality used in the evaluation of investment projects and $\pi$ is the price of each asset as a function of its payoff.
 Each of these elements will now be described in detail.

 Before getting to the model we introduce some useful notation.
-Throughout $\Omega$ will be an arbitrary, non empty set that we interpret as the sample space so that the family $\Fun\Omega$ of real valued functions on $\Omega$ will be our ambient space.
-If $A\subset\Fun\Omega$, we write $\cl[u]A$ to denote its closure in the topology of uniform distance.
-A class of special importance in $\Fun\Omega$ is the family $\B(\Omega)$ of bounded functions.
-The symbol $\Prob(\Omega)$ designates the collection of finitely additive, probability functions defined on the power set of $\Omega$.
-All probabilities in this paper will be considered to be just finitely additive, unless explicitly indicated, in which case the symbol $\Prob$ is replaced with $\Prob_{ca}$.
-General references for the theory of finitely additive set functions and integrals are \cite{bible} and \cite{rao}.
+Throughout, $\Omega$ will be an arbitrary, non empty set that we interpret as the sample space so that the family $\Fun\Omega$ of real valued functions on $\Omega$ will be our ambient space; $\B(\Omega)$ will represent bounded functions.
+If $A\subset\Fun\Omega$, we write $\cl[u]A$ (resp. $\cl[\tau]A$) to denote its closure in the topology of uniform distance (resp. in the topology $\tau$).
+If $\A$ is a $\sigma$ algebra of subsets of $\Omega$, $\Fun{\Omega,\A}$ denotes the family of $\A$ measurable functions and we set $\B(\Omega,\A)=\Fun{\Omega,\A}\cap\B(\Omega)$.
+The symbol $ba(\A)$ denotes the set of bounded, finitely additive set functions on $\A$, to which we refer as {\it charges}, while $\Prob_{ba}(\A)$ designates the collection of probability charges.
+We reserve the word probability with no further qualification and the symbol $\Prob(\A)$ to classical (i.e. countably additive) probabilities.
+General references for the theory of charges and finitely additive integrals are \cite{bible} and \cite{rao}.